jruydemir/recipes/entrees/chicken_tinga.md

 3. Add tomatoes and cook for 10 minutes.
 Add veggies to blender, as well as chipotle, parsley, oregano, and cumin.
 Blend until smooth.

 4. Add sauce back to pan, head over medium, add 1/2 cup of remaining chicken broth at a time.
-Mixing in and allow to reduce back to orignal amount.
+Mixing in and allow to reduce back to original amount.
 Repeat until all chicken broth is used.

 5. Shred chicken.
 Add to sauce.